Abhay478/Neo/README.md

   - Possible parameter tweaking
 - The `actix_nt.rs` file is basically empty.
   - Will add a `graphql` endpoint, accepting `Queries`, `Mutations` and `Subscriptions`.
+  - Still a little iffy on the mechanics.
 - Will add a `juniper_nt.rs` file, with structs for `Queries`, `Mutations` and `Subscriptions`.
   - These structs will have functions that call the functions in `neo_nt.rs`.
+  - This is the actual server.
 - `neo_nt.rs` is the neo4j part, off to a good start.
   - Can add several more functionalities.